isomerpages/moe-bedoksouthsec/_student-development/Social, Emotional & Moral.md

 <i><b>Social and Emotional Competencies</b></i> are skills necessary for students to recognise and manage their emotions, develop care and concern for others, make responsible decisions, establish positive relations, and handle challenges effectively.

+The [CCE programme and the respective guidance areas](/student-development/character-and-citizenship-education/) form the baseline approach to achieve these outcomes.
+In addition, the following are some of the programmes that complement CCE at various levels:

+*   Financial Literacy Workshops (Sec 1)
+*   Study Skills Workshops (Sec 2)
+*   Myer-Briggs Type Indicator Workshops (Sec 3)
+*   Resume Writing and Interview Skills Workshops (Sec 4/5)
+*   Stress Management Workshop (Sec 4/5)